tinko26/ao/docs/api/src/ao/ao_heap4ptr.h.md

 bool ao_heap4ptr_insert(ao_heap4ptr_t * x, void * p);
 ```

-Inserts a pointer into a heap in logarithmic time.
+Inserts a pointer into a heap, in logarithmic time.
 The return value indicates, whether the operation was successful.
 Therefore, it is safe to call this function, if the heap is full.

 ## `ao_heap4ptr_is_empty`
 ## `ao_heap4ptr_is_full`